Using $\gamma$-ray observations of dwarf spheroidal galaxies to test the possible common origin of the W-boson mass anomaly and the GeV $\gamma$-ray/antiproton excesses: Abstract

 \section{Abstract}

 A recent result from Fermilab suggests that the measured W-boson mass deviates from the prediction of the Standard Model (SM) with a significance of $>7\sigma$, and there may exist new physics beyond the SM.
 It is proposed that the inert two Higgs doublet model (i2HDM) can well explain the new W-boson mass.
-The preferred dark matter mass is between 54 and 74 GeV.
-More interestingly, it is found that part of the parameter space of this model can explain both the Galactic center GeV gamma-ray excess detected by Fermi-LAT and the GeV antiproton excess detected by AMS-02 through a $SS\rightarrow WW^*$ annihilation.
-In this paper, we aim to test this model using the Fermi-LAT observation of Milky Way dwarf spheroidal (dSph) galaxy.
-We mainly focus on the four nearest confirmed dSphs, which are among the dSphs with the largest J-factors.
-We find that our constraints are above the favored parameters and can not exclude such a model, suggesting i2HDM is a promising model that can interpret the W-boson mass anomaly, GeV excess, and antiproton excess.
+Meanwhile, the lightest neutral scalar $S$ in the i2HDM can be stable and play the role of dark matter with a preferred dark matter mass of $\sim 54-74$ GeV.
+It is also found that part of the parameter space of this model can explain both the Galactic center GeV gamma-ray excess detected by $Fermi$-LAT and the GeV antiproton excess detected by AMS-02 through a $SS\rightarrow WW^*$ annihilation.
+In this paper, we aim to test the possible common i2HDM origin of the three anomaly/excesses using the $Fermi$-LAT observations of Milky Way dwarf spheroidal (dSph) galaxies.
+We perform single and stacking analyses on 19 dSphs that have J-factor measurements.
+We find that our upper limits are below the favored parameters and seems to be able to exclude the possibility of a common origin of the three anomaly/excesses.
+However, because the J-factor measurements include relatively large uncertainties, which come from the measurements of stellar kinematics, whether this model could be reliably excluded needs to be further confirmed by future observations.